MahmoudSamy1452/Landing-Page/README.md

 ## References

-This sections includes all sources used as documentation to check the use of methods and properties used in the development of this project:
+This section includes all sources used as documentation to check the use of methods and properties used in the development of this project:

 * [W3School](https://www.w3schools.com/)
 * [MDN Web Docs](https://developer.mozilla.org/en-US/)